blacksmithgu/datacore/ROADMAP.md

 ## Data Input

-Obsidian is adding support for new frontmatter and YAML adding functionality, and has recommended that Datacore move away from Inline Fields (since they are much more bespoke).
+Obsidian has some native support for editing metadata at the page level, and has recommended that Datacore move away from inline fields (since they are much more bespoke).
 Inline fields will still be supported for users who prefer it, but the following ways to add metadata will be added:

 - [ ] **Inline YAML**: You will be able to place YAML objects anywhere in the document and mark it `inline` to have it add additional metadata to the page / section.
 - [ ] **Inline Objects**: You will be able to define YAML codeblocks as "objects", which are searchable independent of the page they are on (for example, "exercise" objects).
-- [?] **Sections**: Sections can be treated as objects and are directly queryable.
+- [X] **Sections**: Sections can be treated as objects and are directly queryable.
-- [?] **Tasks**: Tasks can be directly queried and are more performant; metadata can be added using the Task plugin emoji or inline fields.
+- [X] **Tasks**: Tasks can be directly queried and are more performant; metadata can be added using the Task plugin emoji or inline fields.

 ## Comprehensibility